bThink-BGU/BPjs/README.md

 ## Change log for the BPjs library.

+### 2018-10-16
+* :arrows_counterclockwise: ambiguous term `daemonMode` changed to `waitForExternalEvents` (#54).
+* :bug: `PrioritizedBSyncEventSelectionStrategy` selected wrong event.

+### 2018-10-20
+* :sparkles: `BPJsCliRunner` can now directly executed from Maven, using `mvn exec:java`.
+Pass arguments using `-Dexec.args="args go here"`.
+* :sparkles: `BPJsCliRunner` can verify a program.
+Pass `--verify` as a commandline argument.
+Use `--full-state-storage` to force the verification to use the full state data when determining whether a state was visited (requires more memory).

 ### 2018-10-13
 * :bug: B-Program setup sequence is consistent for all b-threads, including those in appended code.

 ### 2018-08-08
 * :sparkles: Decorating event selection strategies just go easier with the introduction of `AbstractEventSelectionStrategyDecorator`.
 * :sparkles: Added a pausing event selection strategy, to allow pausing and rate-limiting the execution of a BProgram.
-* :bug: PrioritizedBSyncEventSelectionStrategy deals with its own JS Context properly (fixes #34).
+* :bug: `PrioritizedBSyncEventSelectionStrategy` deals with its own JavaScript Context properly (fixes #34).
 * :sparkles: Added a "what do you want to do" section to the docs, to help newcomers.

 ### 2108-06-*